Adaptive Reduced-Order Modeling for Non-Linear Fluid-Structure Interaction: Coupling methods

 where $N_k$ denotes the shape function of the $k-$th structural node on $\Gamma_S^{(e)}$.
 Summing up the contributions of all cut-elements in $\Omega_F$ leads to the interface force vector $\vct{f}_S^\Gamma$.
 It is easy to verify that this interpolation guarantees a global conservation of loads over the interface by recalling that all shape functions at one specific location sum up to unity.

-The cut-element IBM requires the velocity at the face centroid $\vct{x}_{ele}^c$ for evaluating the work done at the interface, which contributes to the exchange term $\vct{\chi}$.
+The cut-element IBM requires the velocity at the face centroid $\vct{x}_{ele}^c$ for evaluating the work done at the interface.
 We use the same interpolation strategy based on the shape functions of the structural domain

 where $\dot{\vct{d}}_k$ is the velocity of the $k-$th structural node on $\Gamma_S^{(e)}$.

 The motion of the structure within the fluid domain is accounted for by updating the cut-elements (and cut-cells) after each time step based on the triangulated interface $\Gamma_{tri}$ \citep{Vito}.
 Consequently the compatibility between the displacement fields of the structure and the fluid at the FSI interface is implicitly fulfilled in a discrete sense for all structural nodes $k \in \Gamma_S$ and no further interpolation is required.